Accelerated gradient methods with absolute and relative noise in the gradient: Ideas behind the results

-So, when $\mu > 0$ for non-accelerated methods this result is almost the same as we've obtained by considering example~\eqref{example}.
-To reach $f(x_k) - f(x_*) = \varepsilon$ when\footnote{If $\mu \lesssim \varepsilon$, we can regularize the problem and guarantee the required condition \cite{gasnikov2017modern}.
-Another advantage of strong convexity is possibility to use the norm of inexact gradient for the stopping criteria \cite{gasnikov2017modern}, like in \cite{poljak1981iterative}.
-But regularization requires some prior knowledge about the size of the solution \cite{gasnikov2017modern}.
-Since we typically don not have such information the procedure becomes more difficult via applying the restarts \cite{gasnikov2016efficient,gasnikov2017modern}.} $\mu \gtrsim \varepsilon$ we should put $\delta_{\eqref{inexact}}\sim \varepsilon$ that is good and rather expected.
-Unfortunately, for accelerated methods from this approach we will have $\delta_{\eqref{inexact}} \sim \varepsilon^{3/2}$.
-That is far from what we've declared in section~\ref{Introduction}.
-To improve this it's worth to propose more detailed conception rather then \eqref{inexact_model_1}.
+From this reduction, we see that when $\mu > 0$, for non-accelerated methods. the result \eqref{convergenceNA} is almost the same as in the example in \eqref{example}.
+We see also, that, if the error can be controlled, to guarantee that $f(x_k) - f(x^*) \leqslant \varepsilon$ for non-accelerated method when \footnote{If $\mu \lesssim \varepsilon$, we can regularize the problem and guarantee that $\mu = \Omega( \varepsilon)$, see \cite{gasnikov2017modern}.
+Another advantage of strong convexity is the possibility to use the norm of inexact gradient for the stopping criteria, see \cite{gasnikov2017modern,poljak1981iterative}.
+Yet, regularization requires \cite{gasnikov2017modern} some prior knowledge about the distance to the solution.
+Since we typically don not have such information the procedure becomes more difficult via applying the restart technique, see \cite{gasnikov2016efficient,gasnikov2017modern}.} $\mu = \Omega( \varepsilon)$ we should set $\delta_{\eqref{inexact}}= O(\varepsilon)$, which is an expected result.
+Unfortunately, for accelerated methods, such reduction leads to the bound $\delta_{\eqref{inexact}} =O( \varepsilon^{3/2})$, which is worse than our bound indicated in Section~\ref{Introduction}.
+The key to our improvement is a more refined version of \eqref{inexact_model_1}.